Basque pelota: History

 The origin of this sport is tied to the decline of the ancient jeu de paume (jeu de paume au gant), ca. 1700.
 While the game evolved to the modern jeu de paume (with racquet, called real tennis in England) and eventually to lawn tennis, rural Alpine and Pyrenean communities kept the tradition.

 In the Basque Country the "pasaka" and "laxoa", local versions of the paume evolved to the peculiar style of the pilota: instead of playing face to face, with a net in the midfield, the Basques began to fling the ball against a wall.

 According to the Basque pilota historian Chipitey Etcheto, the first recorded matches took place in Napoleonic times; it is believed that the game was close to currently rare speciality of "rebot".

 The mid-19th century saw the explosion of the "pelota craze".
 The player "Gantxiki" is considered the original "father" of the chistera, the basket-shaped racquet that can propel the ball at high speeds, introduced around 1850.

 The top champions of the end of the 19th century, such as "Chiquito de Cambo", were immensely popular and the best-paid sportsmen of their time.
 The first official competitions were organized in the 1920s and led to the world championship in the 1950s.

 In 1924, the United States built its first fronton, in Miami.
-Jai-Alai is used for betting.
-During the '80s and '90s, Jai-Alai was especially popular in Miami and Florida, where the frontons had press boxes and restaurants and going to the Jai-Alai was seen to be a privilege.
-Men often came in suits and women came in elaborate dresses for the "special event".
-Nowadays, Jai-Alai has dropped in popularity.
-Instead of thousands of people who came to watch, now there are barely a couple hundred.
+During the '80s and '90s, Jai-Alai was especially popular in Miami and Florida, but with the growth of casinos and legalized betting in the United States, the popularity of jai-alai evaporated, and only one non-amateur fronton is still known to exist in the country.

 Countries that play pelota

 Pelota is usually played in the Basque regions of south-western France and north-western Spain, where it originated.
-There are also federations of Basque ball in Argentina, Bolivia, Brazil, Canada, Costa Rica, Cuba, Chile, the Dominican Republic, Ecuador, El Salvador, the Philippines, Guatemala, Italy, Mexico, Paraguay, Peru, Puerto Rico, Uruguay, the United States, Venezuela, the Netherlands, Sweden, India and Greece.
+There are also federations of Basque ball in Argentina, Bolivia, Brazil, Canada, Chile, Costa Rica, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, Greece, India, Italy, Mexico, the Netherlands, Paraguay, Peru, the Philippines, Sweden, the United States (including Puerto Rico), Uruguay and Venezuela.
 Due to the origin of the game, there are many good players who are Basques, either natives or from the Basque diaspora.
-The sport is part of the Pan-American Games since 1995 and was dropped at the 1999,2007 and 2015 editions due the low popularity in Brazil and Canada.
+The sport has been part of the Pan-American Games since 1995, but was dropped at the 1999, 2007 and 2015 editions due to its low popularity in Brazil and Canada.

 Pelota in the Olympics

 Basque pelota was an official Olympic sport once, in the 1900 Paris Games, and a demonstration sport in 1924 (men), 1968 (men) and 1992 (men and women).
 See also Basque pelota at the 1900 Summer Olympics.

-In the 1900 Paris Games there were only two teams entered, France and Spain, but the French team, Maurice Durquetty and Etchegaray, withdrew.
-Therefore, the tournament was scratched and the Spanish team, Amezola and Villota, were subsequently awarded the gold medal.
+In the 1900 Paris Games, there were two teams entered, France and Spain, but the French team, Maurice Durquetty and Etchegaray, withdrew on the afternoon of the contest; therefore, the contest was scratched and the Spanish team, Amezola and Villota, were awarded the gold medal.